 You forgot to convert the

-You did not assign the correct material.
+You did not assign the correct material or you named it incorrectly.
 Make sure it matches.

 White/pink means the game can't find the material, while black means the game found the material but not the texture.
 You can search the mesh name in your RoR.log to find the error.